-Assignment Description: Each group formed for Assignment 1 will become a social worker team, which will be assigned a "family case."
-The social worker team will complete the following tasks: 1) prepare a one-page pre-interview work plan with the case that reflects course materials related to the intervention phase and a proposed intervention approach for this case interview; 2) conduct and record an interview with the case (40 minutes max); and 3) write up an integrated assessment of this interview together with a follow-up intervention plan with the case.
+Assignment Description: Each group formed for Assignment 1 will become a clinical social worker team, which will be assigned a family vignette.
+The social worker team will complete the following tasks: 1) prepare a one-page pre-interview work plan with the case that reflects course materials related to the intervention phase and a proposed intervention approach for this case interview; 2) conduct and record an interview with the case (50 minutes max); and 3) write up an integrated assessment of this interview together with a follow-up intervention plan with the case.
 The written work needs to reflect course related materials.
-The integrated assessment of the interview including preliminary intervention plan, should be approximately 12 to 15 pages double line spacing with good sub-headings.
+The integrated assessment of the interview including the intervention plan and its theoretical justification should be 5 pages, double line spacing with good sub-headings.
+The instructor does not need to read the preliminary questions or receive the recorded session, only the intervention plan and the rationale for it.

-Assignment 3: Class Facilitation (30%) - Presentation material due at the end of the class facilitation
+Assignment 3: Class Facilitation (35%) - Presentation material due at the end of the class facilitation.
+Dates TBD.